misterfish/stick/README.md

 	  answer = 'nothing'
 	}

-This can vastly improved using an 'anaphoric if' and a stick idiom.
+This can vastly improved using an 'anaphoric if' and a stick idiom:

+	import { add, always, } from 'stick-js'

+	const add1 = 1 | add                    // or add (1)
+	const answer = someVar | ifOk (add1, 'nothing' | always)

-`ifOk` takes two functions -- a 'then' function and an 'else' function.
+Explanation: `ifOk` takes two functions -- a 'then' function and an 'else' function.
 In the 'ok'	case, the value being tested is passed to the function.
+(This bound value is sometimes called an 'anaphor').

 	const add1IfYouCan = val => val | ifOk (
-	  // `that` is here `val`
+	  // `that` refers to `val`
 	  that => that + 1,

 	  // no value is passed.
 	  _ => 'nothing',
 	)

-A variant, using a point-free add function and the `always` function:
+This can be further condensed, using 'point-free style' (see below) and the `always` function:

-	import { add, always, } from 'stick-js'

-	const add1 = 1 | add                    // or add (1)

-	const add1IfYouCan = ifOk (add1, 'nothing' | always)
+	const add1IfYouCan = ifOk (1 | add, 'nothing' | always)

 Usage: